ikclouds/aws-syndicate/claude/sns-lambda/README.md

 Please note it is obligatory to stick to the following resources naming in order to pass the task:

-- Lambda Function: sqs_handler
+- Lambda Function: sns_handler
-- SQS Queue: async_queue
+- SNS Queue: lambda_topic

 ### AWS-Syndicate Aliases Usage